DUNE/computing-training-basics-short/_episodes/07-grid-job-submission.md

 replacing the above definition with your own definition as appropriate.

-If you are used to using other programs for your work such as project.py, there is a helpful tool called [Project-py][project-py-guide] that you can use to convert existing xml into POMS configs, so you don't need to start from scratch!
+If you are used to using other programs for your work such as project.py (which is NOT officially supported by DUNE or the Fermilab Scientific Computing Division), there is a helpful tool called [Project-py][project-py-guide] that you can use to convert existing xml into POMS configs, so you don't need to start from scratch!
 Then you can just switch to using POMS from that point forward.
+As a reminder, if you use unsupported tools, you are own your own and will receive NO SUPPORT WHATSOEVER.

 ## Further Reading
 Some more background material on these topics (including some examples of why certain things are bad) are on this PDF: